Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 you want to be able to spot him/her immediately.

-Avoid the entire frantic "where are you??" drama by avoiding subtle colors in your "backpacks for dogs" quest.
+Avoid the entire frantic "where are you??" drama by avoiding subtle colors or camouflage designs in your "backpacks for dogs" quest.

-Bright colors also give a heads up for oncoming hikers, which is a courtesy for those who aren't as fond of your dog as your are.
+Bright colors and reflective strips also give a heads up for oncoming hikers, which is a courtesy for those who aren't as fond of your dog as you are.

 As a courtesy to your hiking dog, do a few trial runs with a gradually heavier pack, just to get her coordination and balance figured out before you hit the trail.

-Most dogs love to have a job in the pack, and wearing a pack might be just the ticket to improved trail behaviors.
+Most hiking dogs love to have a job in the pack, and wearing a backpack might be just the ticket to improved trail behaviors.

 It's also good to get the fit just right, to prevent chafing or blisters which could act as a trail disincentive.